iamcal/php-emoji/data/README.md

 Just looking for the library?
 =============================

-You don't need to worry about the contents of this directory - just use <code>emoji.php</code> and <code>emoji.css</code> in the parent directory.
+You don't need to worry about the contents of this directory - just use `emoji.php`, `emoji.css` and `emoji.png` in the parent directory.

 I'm a developer, tell me more...
 ================================

-The scripts in this directory allow you to build the library from the unicode.org source materials.
+The scripts in this directory allow you to build the library from the unicode.org source materials and the images from the gemoji project.

-The catalog contains an array of Emoji, each record containing the different codepoints, names, etc.
+The main catalog contains an array of Emoji, each record containing the different codepoints, names, etc.
+The CSS catalog contains a mapping of codepoints to positions within the spritesheet image.

-We use this intermediate mapping to create the end-user PHP and CSS files.
+We use these intermediate mappings to create the end-user PHP and CSS files.

 To rebuild the catalog from the original data tables: